github/opensource.guide/_articles/how-to-contribute-to-open-source.md

 If the project doesn't have an [open source license](https://choosealicense.com/), you are playing with legal :fire:.
 Find a different project.
 You may want to open an issue to suggest the project adds an open source license.

-- [ ] Does it have a license?
+* [ ] Does it have a license?
 Usually, this is a file called LICENSE in the root of the repository.

 #### Project actively accepts contributions

 Start by looking at commit activity on the master branch.
 On GitHub, you can see this information on a repository's homepage.

-- [ ] When was the latest commit?
+* [ ] When was the latest commit?
-- [ ] How many contributors does the project have?
+* [ ] How many contributors does the project have?
-- [ ] How often do people commit?
-(On GitHub, you can find this by clicking "Commits” in the top bar.)
+* [ ] How often do people commit?
+(On GitHub, you can find this by clicking "Commits" in the top bar.)

 Next, look at the project's issues.

-- [ ] How many open issues are there?
+* [ ] How many open issues are there?
-- [ ] Do maintainers respond quickly to issues when they are opened?
+* [ ] Do maintainers respond quickly to issues when they are opened?
-- [ ] Is there active discussion on the issues?
+* [ ] Is there active discussion on the issues?
-- [ ] Are the issues recent?
+* [ ] Are the issues recent?
-- [ ] Are issues getting closed?
-(On GitHub, click the "closed” tab on the Issues page to see closed issues.)
+* [ ] Are issues getting closed?
+(On GitHub, click the "closed" tab on the Issues page to see closed issues.)

 Now do the same for the project's pull requests.

-- [ ] How many open pull requests are there?
+* [ ] How many open pull requests are there?
-- [ ] Do maintainers respond quickly to pull requests when they are opened?
+* [ ] Do maintainers respond quickly to pull requests when they are opened?
-- [ ] Is there active discussion on the pull requests?
+* [ ] Is there active discussion on the pull requests?
-- [ ] Are the pull requests recent?
+* [ ] Are the pull requests recent?
-- [ ] How recently were any pull requests merged?
-(On GitHub, click the "closed” tab on the Pull Requests page to see closed PRs.)
+* [ ] How recently were any pull requests merged?
+(On GitHub, click the "closed" tab on the Pull Requests page to see closed PRs.)

 #### Project is welcoming

 A project that is friendly and welcoming signals that they will be receptive to new contributors.

-- [ ] Do the maintainers respond helpfully to questions in issues?
+* [ ] Do the maintainers respond helpfully to questions in issues?
-- [ ] Are people friendly in the issues, discussion forum, and chat (ex.
+* [ ] Are people friendly in the issues, discussion forum, and chat (ex.
 IRC or Slack)?
-- [ ] Do pull requests get reviewed?
+* [ ] Do pull requests get reviewed?
-- [ ] Do maintainers thank people for their contributions?
+* [ ] Do maintainers thank people for their contributions?

 ## How to submit a contribution